 Continuing to marvel at how much of my Python programming time I used to spend thinking about coding style before I embraced Black and stopped thinking about it at all— Simon Willison (@simonw) November 3, 2020

 If you liked this post, follow me on twitter or join my newsletter below.
-You'll get updates on new content here and around the web on topics like Python, automation and the cloud once a week.
+You'll get updates on new content here and around the web on topics like Python, automation and the cloud.